Democratizing Police Adoption of Surveillance Technology

 Author: Catherine Crump

-The next administration should help local communities reassert control over police use of surveillance technology.
+The Biden-Harris Administration should help local communities reassert control over police use of surveillance technology.
 It should support legislation requiring that the use of all federally-funded surveillance technology be approved by local elected representatives through a public process, and that this use be constrained by a formal policy delineating the situations in which it will be used, how the data it generates will be handled and secured, and how its effectiveness will be evaluated.
-If new legislation is not forthcoming, then the next administration should empower local initiatives through a pledge program in which leading local law enforcement authorities voluntarily agree to take these steps.
+If new legislation is not forthcoming, then the Biden-Harris Administration should empower local initiatives through a pledge program in which leading local law enforcement authorities voluntarily agree to take these steps.

 About the Author